 Fit is generous and that’s fine.
 While it does have a tailored look, the original Liddesdale jacket is not designed to fit like a blazer or suit jacket.
 I wear a size 38 suit and bought the size S Liddesdale.
 Based on the sizing of my size Small, I would assume the Barbour size M is equivalent to a U.S. 42.

-The polyester shell is not as durable as the waxed cotton Barbour.
+With its soft polyester shell, you can machine wash the Liddesdale.
+You can also easily spot clean it with a wet wipe.
+That said, this jacket is not as durable as a waxed cotton Barbour.
 In fact, it’s not even close.
-The waxed jackets could last a lifetime with proper care, while the Liddesdale should last 3-4 seasons, depending on how often you wear it.
+The waxed jackets could last a lifetime with proper care, while the Liddesdale should last 4-5 seasons, depending on how often you wear it.
 As I mentioned, you’ll want to wear it often.
 The fabric develops a shine and eventually something starts to give.
 That said, I don’t think you’ll be disappointed with cost-per-wear of your Barbour Liddesdale.

 More men’s outerwear reviews: